cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 2. Writing the code that handles the message and creates the new game in the storage.
 3. Putting hooks and callbacks at the right places in the general message handling.

-Fortunately, **Starport** can assist you by creating a boilerplate for message serialization and correct hook and callback implementation, so to say points 1 and 3.
+Fortunately, **Starport** can assist you by creating a boilerplate for message serialization and correct hook and callback implementation (points 1 and 3).

 <HighlightBox type="tip">